-The human brain is divided into three parts:
+The human brain is divided into three main parts:

-These three parts are comprised of multiple parts.
+These three main parts comprises many small parts.

 The forebrain is also called as Prosencephalon.

 The cerebrum consists of the cerebral cortex and other subcortical structures.
-It is composed of two cerebral hemispheres that are joined together by heavy, dense bands of fibre called the corpus callosum.
+It is composed of two cerebral hemispheres that are joined together by C-shaped nerve fibre called the corpus callosum.

-The cerebrum is further divided into four sections or lobes:
+The cerebrum is further divided into four sub-sections or lobes:

 - The Frontal Lobe